Bayrans/ELK-Server-Setup-Project/README.md

 ![Network Diagram](https://github.com/Bayrans/ELK-Server-Setup-Project/blob/main/Images/Network-Diagram-ELK.png "Network Diagram")

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Ansible files may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._

 This document contains the following details:
 - Description of the Topology